What is backend? How does it work?

-Before understanding what a database is, we need to understand what exactly data is.
+Before understanding what is Database, we need to understand what exactly data is.
 Data is a collection of objects ranging from plain simple facts to complex images which provide us with necessary information about a particular entity.
 A database is an organised and structured collection of this data and a database management system (DBMS) is a tool which manages, organises and interacts with the databases.

-There are several different types of database management systems.
+There are several different types of DBMS.
 Four major types are – Navigational DBMS, Relational DBMS, SQL DBMS and Object-Oriented DBMS.
 The scope of this blog is to deal with SQL Data Base Management Systems but to understand that, a little introduction of Relational DBMS is necessary.

 Relational DBMS is essentially a database management system wherein data is stored in the form of relations.
-On the other hand, SQL DBMS utilises Structured Query Language (SQL) to perform operations like insert, search, update and delete.
-It helps in optimising and maintaining the data within the database.
+On the other hand, SQL DBMS utilizes Structured Query Language (SQL) to perform operations like insert, search, update and delete.
+It helps in optimizing and maintaining the data within the database.

 Web technologies are advancing fast.
 While you are wondering what ‘web applications’ are, developers have started to transition to ‘progressive web applications.’
 Almost every web application on the web requires a database.
 A shopping application requires a database to interact with the products and the customers.